cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 ```

 Remember, when we specify the lifetime parameters in this function signature, we’re not changing the lifetimes of any values passed in or returned.
 Rather, we’re specifying that the borrow checker should reject any values that don’t adhere to these constraints.
-In other words, the generic lifetime `'a` will get the concrete lifetime that is equal to the smaller of the lifetimes of `x` and `y`.
+In other words, the generic lifetime `'a` will get the concrete lifetime that is equal to the smallest of the lifetimes of `x` and `y`.

 > The way in which you need to specify lifetime parameters depends on what your function is doing.

 So far, we’ve only defined structs to hold owned types.
 It’s possible for structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
-We declare the name of the generic lifetime parameter inside angle brackets after the name of the struct so we can use the lifetime parameter in the body of the struct definition.
+We declare the name of the generic lifetime parameter inside angle brackets after the name of the struct, so we can use the lifetime parameter in the body of the struct definition.

 ```rust
 struct ImportantExcerpt<'a> {